eserlxl/aurgen/doc/AUR.md

 - **`aur-git`**: Generate a PKGBUILD for the -git (VCS) AUR package.
 Sets the source to the git repository, sets `sha256sums=('SKIP')`, adds `validpgpkeys`, and optionally runs `makepkg -si`.
 No tarball is created or signed.
 - **`clean`**: Remove all generated files and directories in the `aur/` folder, including tarballs, signatures, PKGBUILD, .SRCINFO, and build artifacts.
 - **`test`**: Run all modes (local, aur, aur-git) in dry-run mode to check for errors and report results.
 Useful for verifying all modes work correctly without performing actual operations.
-- **`lint`**: Run `shellcheck` and `bash -n` on all `.sh` files in the project, skipping the `aur/` directory and using a maximum search depth of 5.
+- **`lint`**: Run `shellcheck` and `bash -n` on all `.sh` files in the project, skipping the `aur/` directory and using a configurable maximum search depth (default: 5, controlled by `--maxdepth` or `MAXDEPTH` environment variable).
 This is a quick self-test/linting mode for CI or local development.
 Exits with nonzero status if any check fails.
 Example:
   ```sh
   /usr/bin/aurgen lint
   ```